joshjon/tsbenchmark/README.md

 A command line tool to benchmark `SELECT` query performance across multiple workers against a TimescaleDB instance.

+The tool takes a CSV file as its input, which includes row values 'hostname', 'start time', and 'end time' for generating a SQL query for each row.
+Each query returns the max cpu usage and min cpu usage of the given hostname for every minute in the time range specified by the start time and end time.
+Queries are executed by one of the concurrent workers the tool creates, with the constraint that queries for the same hostname be executed by the same worker each time.
+After processing all the queries specified by the parameters in the CSV file, the tool outputs a summary with the following stats:

+- Number of queries processed
+- Total processing time across all queries
+- The minimum query time (for a single query)
+- The median query time
+- The average query time
+- The maximum query time

 **Implementation details**

 - Workers are only started when an available query task with an unallocated host name is received, which ensures that